smontanari/smocker/README.md

   this.get(/views\/\.*\.html/).forwardToServer();
 });
 ```
-As shown in the example above, you can execute a scenario immediately (anonymous scenario) by passing its function to the `play()` method.
+As shown in the example above, we can execute a scenario immediately (anonymous scenario) by passing its function to the `play()` method.
-Alternatively you can give a scenario a *name* and play it later:
+Alternatively we can give a scenario a *name* and play it later:

 ```javascript
 smocker.scenario('myScenario', function() { ... });
 ...
 smocker.play('myScenario');
 ```
-This would allow you to pre-define different scenarios and then pick at runtime which one to play.
+This would allow us to pre-define different scenarios and then pick at runtime which one to play.
-Depending on the complexity of your tests sometimes you may also find useful to combine scenarios together into scenario *groups*, which would let you then play all the scenarios at once.
+Depending on the complexity of our tests sometimes we may also find useful to combine scenarios together into scenario *groups*, which would let us then play all the scenarios at once.
-This way you can make better reuse of typical/common responses instead of duplicating them into many scenarios:
+This way we can make better reuse of typical/common responses instead of duplicating them into many scenarios:

 ```javascript
 smocker.groupScenarios('myTestCase', ['myScenario1', 'myScenario2']);